 - Lock on the lid and close Pressure Valve.
 Cook at High Pressure for 3 minutes.
 When Beep sounds, wait 10 minutes and then release pressure.

 - Open Lid, discard Thyme Twigs and remove Chicken to a cutting board.
-Remove ½ cup of liquid and add Potato Starch.
+Remove ½ cup of liquid and add xanthan gum (keto) or potato starch (non keto).
 Whisk to form a Slurry.
 Pour Slurry into Soup and mix.

 - Use an immersion blender and blend until Soup is smooth.
 Cut Chicken into chunks and return to soup.